 This species is thought to be restricted to the plateau on Inyanga mountain in eastern Zimbabwe.
 It has been found at 2,400–2,560 m Asl, but probably also occurs at slightly lower elevations.
 The extent of occurrence (EOO) is 94 km2, the area of occupancy (AOO) is 10 km2, and it occurs in a single threat-defined location.

 Habitat and Ecology

-It inhabits montane grassland with exposed bare granite.
-The animals hide under stones, in cracks in the granite, and in rodent burrows.
-It breeds in temporary pools, and larvae have been seen moving across wet granite faces.
+The species inhabits montane grassland with exposed bare granite.
+It hides under stones, in cracks in the granite, and in rodent burrows.
+It breeds in temporary pools and larvae have been seen moving across wet granite faces.

 Red List Status

 Listed as Vulnerable under criterion D2 as the species' range is very restricted and infection by chrytrid fungus consists of a potential future threat that could cause rapid declines in its population.

 IUCN SSC Amphibian Specialist Group 2017.
 Vandijkophrynus inyangae.
 The IUCN Red List of Threatened Species 2017: e.T54671A16950288. http://dx.doi.org/10.2305/IUCN.UK.2017-2.RLTS.T54671A16950288.en